 - 1. Definition of the terms "microbiology" and "microorganism".
 Classification of microbiological sciences according to the topic (object) of research and according to their application.
 Tasks of medical microbiology. - 2.
 Microbiological methods of research (diagnostics): microscopy, cultivation, experimental (biological) and immunological (immunobiological) methods. - 3.
 History of microbiology: the descriptive, physiological (Pasteur's), immunological and modern periods. - 4.
 Scientific contribution of Pasteur.
 Scientific contribution of Koch.
-Scientific contribution of Metchnikoff and Ehrlich. - 5.
+Scientific contribution of Metchnikoff and Ehrlich.
+Development of microbiological science in Belarus. - 5.
 Taxonomy of living organisms: types of taxonomy, principals of composition and areas of application.
 Properties used as a basis in modern taxonomy of microorganisms and their application in bacteriology and virology.
-Hierarchical system of taxons used in bacteriology and virology. - 6.
+Hierarchical system of taxons used in Bacteriology and Virology. - 6.
 Methods of microscopy: electron microscopy and light microscopy (basic light, immersion and dark field microscopy), phase contrast and fluorescent microscopy: using microscope, the principal of the method and application in microbiology. - 7.
 Simple staining techniques.
-Differential (complex) staining techniques (Gram, Ziehl-Neelsen, Neisser, Burry-Hines, Morozov, Zdradovsky, Romanovsky-Giemsa staining techniques). - 8.
+Differential staining techniques.

+- 1. Morphology and ultrastructure of bacterial cell.
+Principles of organization and function of bacterial cell.
 Main differences between prokaryotic and eukaryotic cells.
-Organelles of bacterial cell: basic and facultative ones. - 9.
+Organelles of bacterial cell: basic and facultative ones. - 2.
 Composition of bacterial cell wall.
 Defective forms of bacteria.
-Morphological features of bacteria. - 10.
-Shape of bacteria: bacteria having certain shape and bacteria without certain shape. - 11.
+Morphological features of bacteria. - 3.
+Shape of bacteria: bacteria having certain shape and bacteria without certain shape. - 4.
 Size of bacteria: cocci and rods.
-Arrangement of bacterial cells in a smear: cocci and rods. - 12.
-Gram staining technique: main steps and characteristics of bacteria belonging to the divisions of Gram-positive and Gram-negative ones. - 13.
-Micro- and macrocapsules of bacteria: definition of the term, composition, function, condi tions when the capsule is produced; encapsulated bacteria and methods of the detection of the capsule. - 14.
-Bacterial flagella: organelles responsible for the motility of bacteria, character of movement of flagella, bacterial classification according to the number and localization of flagella; methods of detection of flagella. - 15.
-Endospore: definition of the term, function, composition, conditions for sporulation, the factors ensuring thermal resistance, spore forming bacteria and methods of detection of spores.
-Exospores: definition of the term, differences between exospore and endospore.
+Arrangement of bacterial cells in a smear: cocci and rods. - 5.
+Gram staining technique: main steps and characteristics of bacteria belonging to the divisions of Gram-positive and Gram-negative ones.